Linux perf Recipe

 perf script > diag_perfscript_$(hostname)_$(date +%Y%m%d_%H%M%S_%N).txt

-6. After the above completes, gather a thread dump so that thread IDs may be mapped to thread names.
+8. Gather a thread dump.
 This is very low overhead with the process pausing for generally about 10ms to 100ms.

 kill -3 $PID